The Waves begin the season at home in one week (vs. Fresno State on Nov. 14).

 "I have such great respect for Marty Wilson as a person, a friend and as a coach," said Amaral at his hiring in March 2011.
 "I go back with him to our days at UCSB together.
 The thing I'm most excited about is to help resurrect the tradition and the successful history that Pepperdine basketball has achieved in the past.
 I'm honored that Marty would give me the opportunity to help him do that, and I'm very appreciative."

-Amaral is heading into his 15th season as a Division I coach.
+Amaral is heading into his 15th season as a Division I coach and his 24th overall.
 Before coming to Pepperdine he was the associate head coach at Cal Poly for two seasons and was an assistant coach at Colorado State for two years and at UC Santa Barbara for seven (where he and Wilson were fellow assistants on the UCSB coaching staff for four seasons).

 "I am excited to have Coach Amaral join our Waves basketball family," said Wilson at the time of Amaral's hiring.
 "My relationship with Mark goes back more than 11 years when we worked together at UC Santa Barbara.
 He brings a wealth of recruiting and coaching experience that will immediately impact our program.
 He is a great family man and will fit in very well with the Pepperdine and Malibu community."